EMMC-ASBL/oteapi-core/README.md

 It uses the [strategy](https://en.wikipedia.org/wiki/Strategy_pattern) software design pattern to implement a simple and easy to extend access to a large range of data resources.
 Semantic interoperability is supported via mapping of data models describing the data to ontologies.
+We provide a set of abstract interfaces for strategies and data models used in their configuration.
+This repo also contains implementations for several standard strategies, e.g., downloading files, parsing Excel documents.
 Transformations, mainly intended to transform data between representations, are also supported, but transformations can also be used for running simulations in a simple workflow.

 OTEAPI Core includes: